-You will receive a welcome email from us, on our return from the Easter holidays, containing information and forms for completion.
+You will receive a welcome email from us, on Thursday 16th April, containing information and forms for completion.
 In the meantime, this page is intended to provide you with as much information as possible so you and your child feel prepared when joining our John Rankin family in September.

 When you attend these sessions, a member of the FS2 team will be on the gate directing you to your child’s new classroom.